 Feature Articles: Food, Fitness and Cooking and Produce

-Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension
+Janet Hackert, Nutrition and Health Education Specialist, University of Missouri Extension

 It’s time to eat.
 You open the fridge and find some brown rice, a small piece of meat and some leftover vegetables.
 How can this possibly become a meal?
 Here are some tips on converting a mystery meal of leftovers into a culinary delight.